A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Numerical experiments

 \subsection{S-PSAI($tol$) and N-PSAI($tol$)}

-In this section, we demonstrate that N-PSAI($tol$) is much more efficient than S-PSAI($tol$), where we take $\eta=0.4$ and $l_{\max}=10$.
+We will illustrate that N-PSAI($tol$) is much more efficient than S-PSAI($tol$), where we take $\eta=0.4$ and $l_{\max}=10$.
 Table~\ref{table-psai} shows the results, where the notation $-$ indicates that our computer is out of memory when constructing $M$ due to the appearance of large sized LS problems.

-From the table, we observe that all the $a<1$ and are of $O(1)$ for all the test problems.
-This indicates that our replacements for $c_0,c_1$ and $c_2$ are good choices and work reliably and properly.
-The table tells us that for the last six larger problems S-PSAI($tol$) could not construct $M$.
-This is because that each $A$ has fully dense columns, which lead to some large LS problems \eqref{reducemin2norm} with dimension $p_{dc}\approx n$ and some fully dense $m_k$ before dropping small nonzero entries in them; see \cite{Jia13b,Jia09} for details on why it is the case.
-So, for $n$ large, PSAI($tol$) faces a severe difficulty when applied to column irregular sparse matrices directly.
+From the table, we observe that all the $a<1$ for all the test problems.
+This indicates that our choices of $c_0,c_1$ and $c_2$ are reliable.
+Clearly, the table tells us that for the last six larger problems S-PSAI($tol$) could not construct $M$.
+This is because that each of these $A$ has fully dense columns, which lead to some large LS problems \eqref{reducemin2norm} with dimensions $p_{dc}\approx n$ and generate some fully dense $m_k$ before dropping small nonzero entries in them; see \cite{Jia13b,Jia09} for details.
+So, for $n$ large, PSAI($tol$) faces a severe difficulty when applied to column irregular sparse matrices.
 In contrast, with the same parameters, N-PSAI($tol$) overcomes this difficulty very well and computes effective preconditioners $M$ efficiently for the last six larger problems.
-For rajat04, rajat12, rajat13 and memplus, N-PSAI($tol$) constructs the $M$ several times faster than S-PSAI($tol$).
-However, unlike SPAI, we observe all $n_c=0$, indicating that both S-PSAI($tol$) and N-PSAI($tol$) succeed in finding effective sparse approximate inverses, which confirms the theory that PSAI($tol$) can capture effective approximate sparsity patterns of the inverse of a sparse matrix, independent of whether the matrix is regular or irregular sparse.
+By comparison, for rajat04, rajat12, rajat13 and memplus, N-PSAI($tol$) can construct the $M$ several or many times faster than S-PSAI($tol$).
+However, unlike SPAI, we observe all $n_c=0$, indicating that both S-PSAI($tol$) and N-PSAI($tol$) succeed in finding effective sparse approximate inverses, which confirms the theory that PSAI($tol$) can capture effective approximate sparsity patterns of the inverse of a sparse matrix, independent of whether the matrix is regular or irregular sparse \cite{Jia13b,Jia09}.